MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 <img src="docs/testing-user-stories/user-story-3.jpg"></details>
 <hr>

-    4."As a user who not tech savy, I want the quiz to be easy to navigate through and still be able to have as good of an experience as someone who knows how to navigate online better than me."
+    4."As a user who's not tech savy, I want the quiz to be easy to navigate through and still be able to have as good of an experience as someone who knows how to navigate online better than me."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Navigation| Navigate through the quiz easily and logically | Finds the quiz easy to navigate | Works as expected |